-It is possible for the students to study basic courses from other disciplines such as economics, life sciences, computer science and mathematics in place of optional/electives.
+It is possible for the students to study basic courses from other disciplines such as economics, life sciences, computer science, modelling and simulation and mathematics in place of electives.

-3. Introduction: M.A./M.Sc.
-Statistics program has semester pattern and Choice-based Credit System.
-The program consists of 80 credits.

-The program has pre-requisites system.
-Under this system, a student has to clear prerequisite courses to take some of the courses in following semesters.
-Unless a student passes the pre-requisites of a course, (s)he will not be allowed to enroll in the said theorycourses.
-The Pre-requisites of a course are indicated in square brackets against the course.
-The Departmental committee may change the pre-requisites of a course.

-4. Eligibility: For M. A. in Statistics following candidates are eligible.

-- (i) B. A. (Second class) with Statistics as principal and Mathematics at subsidiary level, - (ii) B. A. (Second class) with Mathematics as principal and Statistics at subsidiary level, - (iii) M. A. (Second class) in Mathematics - (iv) B. A. (Second class) in Actuarial Science with Mathematics and Statistics at subsidiary level, - (v) B. A. (Second class), with Statistics as one of the three subjects.
+- 3. Introduction: M.A./M.Sc.
+Statistics program has a semester pattern and a Choice-Based Credit System (CBCS).
+The program consists of 88 credits. - 4.
+Eligibility Criteria: For M. A. in Statistics the eligibility criteria are as follows: - (i) B. A. (50% marks or equivalent grade) with Statistics as a major and Mathematics or Economics as a minor - (ii) B. A. (50% marks or equivalent grade) with Mathematics as major and Statistics as a minor - (iii)B. A. (50% marks or equivalent grade) with Actuarial Science as major and Statistics at minor - (iv)B. A. (50% marks or equivalent grade) with both Statistics and Mathematics at minor level subjects.

-For M. Sc. in Statistics following candidates are eligible.
+For M. Sc. in Statistics the eligibility criteria are as follows:

 - (i) B.Sc.
-(Second class) with Statistics as principal and Mathematics at subsidiary level, - (ii) B.Sc.
-(Second class) with Mathematics as principal and Statistics at subsidiary level, - (iii) M.Sc.
-(Second class) in Mathematics, - (iv) B.Sc.
-(Second class) in Actuarial Science with Mathematics and Statistics at subsidiary level,
+(50% marks or equivalent grade) with Statistics as the major and Mathematics/ Physics/ Computer Science/Economics as minor - (ii) B.Sc.
+(50% marks or equivalent grade) with Mathematics as major and Statistics at the minor - (iii)B.Sc.
+(50% marks or equivalent grade) with Actuarial Science as major and Statistics at the minor - (iv)B.Sc.
+(50% marks or equivalent grade) with both Mathematics and Statistics at the minor